Valerie and Her Week of Wonders (film): Plot

 Valerie finds Orlík bound to a waterfall by Richard.
-Valerie frees Orlík and takes him to her house, avoiding his romantic intentions by blindfolding him, since she now thinks they're siblings.
+Valerie frees Orlík and takes him to her house, avoiding his romantic intentions by blindfolding him, since she now thinks they are siblings.
 They discover Gracián hanging dead from Valerie's window and take the body to a crypt under Valerie's house; Elsa is there, now a vampire.
 Disguised as a young woman, Elsa introduces herself as a distant cousin and tells Valerie that her grandmother left suddenly.
-She tries to bite Valerie, then restrains her while she's asleep and steals the earrings.
+She tries to bite Valerie, then restrains her while she is asleep and steals the earrings.
 Elsa imprisons Valerie, who then observes Elsa having sex with a man and then killing him, then attempting to seduce Orlík, who instead steals the earrings again.

 Orlík frees Valerie, returns her earrings, and confesses his love for her.
-He tries to explain that he's not her father's son, but Richard's, but Valerie runs away.
-She has guessed Elsa is actually her grandmother, and started to feel something for Richard, who's dying.
-Valerie steals a chicken from the market and takes it to Richard, who's just told Elsa that he is Valerie's father, and that Valerie's blood is the key to their survival.
+He tries to explain that he is not her father's son, but Richard's, but Valerie runs away.
+She has guessed Elsa is actually her grandmother, and started to feel something for Richard, who is dying.
+Valerie steals a chicken from the market and takes it to Richard, who has just told Elsa that he is Valerie's father, and that Valerie's blood is the key to their survival.
 When Valerie heals Richard, he reverts to being a monster and attacks her.
 He plans to transplant Orlík's heart into Valerie to make her immortal, but Elsa wants it for herself.
 Valerie, pretending to be unconscious, overhears everything.
-She revives Gracián, who wasn't actually dead, and finds a goodbye letter from Orlík.
+She revives Gracián, who was not actually dead, and finds a goodbye letter from Orlík.

 Valerie meets Hedvika, sick from Elsa's bite and depressed about her marriage.
 They retreat into Hedvika's bedroom and spend the night together, after which Hedvika is healed.
 Outside, Gracián tells a crowd that Valerie is a witch who tempted him into sin.
 He orders her captured and burned at the stake, but Valerie swallows the magic earrings and escapes unharmed.
 In the crypt, now a brothel, Valerie tricks Richard into drinking one of the earrings, turning him into a polecat.
-In a progressively more dreamlike sequence, Valerie reunites with Orlík, revealed to be one of the actors; then Elsa, who doesn't recall anything that's happened; then her long-lost parents.
-In the final scene everyone dances around Valerie in the forest, while the virgins sing for her.
-Eventually she falls asleep in a bed in the forest, alone.
+In a progressively more dreamlike sequence, Valerie reunites with Orlík, revealed to be one of the actors; then Elsa, who does not recall anything that has happened; then her long-lost parents.
+Everyone dances around Valerie in the forest, while the virgins sing for her.
+Eventually, she falls asleep in a bed in the forest, alone.